extsamoreno/meli_bootcamp7/14_desafio2/README.md

 - These files that serve as information storage sources are districts_database.json and properties_database.json, which are located in the resources package
 - In the beginning, this challenge had been focused on thinking about a database containing Properties, whose values were consulted in order to respond to the technical requirements, but then, thinking about it better, it was decided that these requests could be satisfied without the need to consult an entire Property, but simply passing the necessary data to obtain a correct result
 - What convinced me to approach it in this way was that, thinking about the business needs of a real estate agency, it is very possible that you want to be able to quote a Property, know its total footage, know how much it costs according to the neighborhood in which it is located, etc., without having to have all the data of that property, or that that property is entered into the Real Estate database.
+- Taking into account that the name of the company, the validation messages, etc., are in Spanish, it has been interpreted that this application would be used by Spanish-speaking people, for which it has been chosen to write the code in English, but all interaction with agents external to the application, handle it in Spanish.
 - To facilitate the tests on the API, the following is the link to a Postman Collection, with all the corresponding
     requests: https://www.getpostman.com/collections/4af70c65fe51b8a57d0f